okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/features/importing.md

     > Note the Drill Path is displayed as a breadcrumb in the visual header.
 To define the `drillPath` value for the import file, you need to concatenate the single elements of the breadcrumb in the same order as they appear in the visual.
     E.g. `Category > Sector` becomes `["Category", "Sector"]`.

-<todo>Provide a sample JSON file with links to our Github repo base on Synoptic Panel tour</todo>

 >> Note that [Synoptic Panel Lite](../versions/index.md) does not support this feature.

 ##  Import My Storage Maps